 I’ve been using this program for about 14 years now.
 I’ve only ever had one email slip through in all that time that had a virus on it, and that wasn’t the program’s fault, but timing.
 A few months ago I decided to buy the latest version of the program and I paid for the lifetime updates.
 This means I never have to buy it again; yay for me! 😀

 I swear by this program, and I really do believe that anyone, from those of us with a bit more web savvy than others, or those with very little savvy whatsoever, should be using this bad boy.
-Every time I learn that someone has a virus on their computer, I think of Mailwasher and ask why they don’t have it.
+Every time I learn that someone has a virus on their computer, I think of Mailwasher and wonder why more people aren’t using it.

 Probably because they haven’t read this review.
 Now that you’ve read it, think about your safety and see if you believe you could use a little bit of help.
 Trust me, the price is worth it.

 Also… going back to the idea of an updated article, this time I’ve kept the same article link since I’ve referred to this one multiple times over the last 9 years.
 I don’t have to worry about hunting every article down and changing the link; whew! 🙂